simonesilvestroni/m2m-website/_pages/now.md

 ## Growth?

 I'm convinced that there is no future without the acceptance that humanity needs to face [degrowth](/blog/degrowth/) as a proper voluntary choice.
-I've been involved with degrowth and minimalism for a while now.
+I've been involved with it, and minimalism, for a while now.

 ## Online communities